 I originally posted this back when Facebook first started rolling out the New Facebook layout.
 At that time, it was possible to switch back to the old Facebook layout.
 But that option has now been removed.
-So I’ve updated the information below.

-Since I originally posted this, most Facebook users have been switched over to the new layout, and the option to switch back that I describe below has been removed.
+But since I originally posted this, most Facebook users have been switched over to the new layout, and the built-in option to switch back that I originally described below has been removed.
 I’m not aware of any official way to go back to the old Facebook layout (which is now called Classic Facebook).

 There are plugins for your web browser that can do this, and I’ve listed some of the ones that users have reported success with below.
 They’re free, and there are versions for multiple different browsers.